ireaneus/CDI/docs/NTSurvey/NTSurveyS16AssignmentPt1.md

 > 28 Now, little children, abide in Him, so that when He appears, we may have confidence and not shrink away from Him in shame at His coming.
 > 29 If you know that He is righteous, you know that everyone also who practices righteousness is born of Him.

+**1 John Chapter 2**

+***In Chapter 2, John*** urges believers not to sin, yet assures them that if anyone does, they have an Advocate with the Father—Jesus Christ the righteous (*vv.
+1–2*).
+He teaches that those who know God obey His commands and walk as Jesus walked.
+A new yet old commandment is given: to love one another (*vv.
+7–11*).
+John warns believers not to love the world or the things in it because the world is passing away (*vv.
+15–17*).
+He alerts them to antichrists who deny the Son and thereby deny the Father (*vv.
+18–23*).
+They must remain in what they heard from the beginning and abide in Christ (*vv.
+24–29*).
+***Christ is presented as*** the righteous Advocate and the propitiation for sins, the true Light, and the Son whose relationship with the Father cannot be denied (*vv.
+1–2, 8, 22–23*).
+***Believers should*** obey God’s commands, love one another, reject the world’s values, guard against deception, and abide in Christ (*vv.
+3, 10, 15, 24, 28*).

 **Children of God Love One Another** *(3:1-24)*

 > 1 See how great a love the Father has bestowed on us, that we would be called children of God; and such we are.
 For this reason the world does not know us, because it did not know Him.